hermangroup/docs/wallets/hardware.rst

    button at the top
 #.
 Confirm the change on the Trezor device

-A few sample images are available for Dash:
+A few sample images are available for Historia:

 .. image:: img/trezor-home-1.png
    :width: 128px